Codes, Cubes, and Graphical Designs: The -Dimensional Cube

-The dual code may contain eigenvectors of any weight, so the unintegrable eigenvectors may come anywhere in the frequency ordering.
-Thus we seek linear codes where all rows of $M$ are near $n/2$ in weight, so that the unintegrable eigenspaces are as far out in the frequency ordering as possible. \end{subsection}
+Hence $C$ does not integrate $\phi_v$. \end{proof} The dual code may contain eigenvectors of any weight, so the unintegrable eigenvectors may come anywhere in the frequency ordering.
+Thus we seek linear codes where all rows of $M$ are near $d/2$ in weight, so that the unintegrable eigenspaces are as far out in the frequency ordering as possible. \end{subsection}

-\begin{subsection}{Hamming Codes} In this section we look at Hamming codes and extensions of them as designs.
-Hamming codes were first introduced by Hamming in \cite{HammingOG}, and are built on the idea of parity checking.
-For each $n\geq 2$, there is a Hamming code $H_n$ in the $(2^n -1)$-cube. $H_n$ is a vector subspace of dimension $2^n-n-1$, and $\dist(H_n) =3$.
-The cardinality of $H_n $ is $2^{2^n-n-1}$.
+\begin{subsection}{Hamming Codes} In this section, we look at Hamming codes and extensions of them as designs.
+Hamming codes are linear codes first introduced by Hamming in \cite{HammingOG} which are built on the idea of parity checking.
+For each $r\geq 2$, there is a Hamming code $H_r$ in the $(2^r -1)$-cube. $H_r$ is a vector subspace of dimension $2^r-r-1$, and $\dist(H_r) =3$.
+The cardinality of $H_r $ is $2^{2^r-r-1}$.
 We again refer the reader to Chapter 1 of \cite{ECC} for a more complete introduction.

-The check matrix $M_n$ of the Hamming code $H_n$ is the $n \times (2^n -1)$ matrix whose columns are the nonzero vertices of the $n$-cube.
-We can see this in the check matrix The dual code $H_n^\perp$, which we recall is the rowspan of $M_n$, is called the simplex code, so named because its vectors form the vertex set of a regular $(2^n-1)$-simplex.
+The check matrix $M_r$ of the Hamming code $H_r$ is the $r \times (2^r -1)$ matrix whose columns are the nonzero vertices of the $r$-cube.
+We can see this in the check matrix The dual code $H_r^\perp$, which we recall is the rowspan of $M_r$, is called the simplex code, so named because its vectors form the vertex set of a regular $(2^r-1)$-simplex.
 We will use the following facts about the simplex code (see \cite[Section 1.9]{ECC}).
-The simplex code in dimension $2^{n}-1$ consists of the zero vector and $2^n-1$ vectors of weight $2^{n-1}$.
-For all $x,y\in H_n^\perp,$ $d_H(x,y) = 2^{n-1}$.
+The simplex code in dimension $2^{r}-1$ consists of the zero vector and $2^r-1$ vectors of weight $2^{r-1}$.
+For all $v,w\in H_r^\perp,$ $d_H(v,w) = 2^{r-1}$.

-\begin{theorem} \emph{The Hamming code $H_n$ is a $(2^n-1)$-design on $Q_{2^n-1}$, and }
+\begin{theorem} \emph{The Hamming code $H_r$ is a $(2^r-1)$-design on $Q_{2^r-1}$, and }

-\end{theorem} \begin{proof} All nonzero vectors $H_n^\perp$ have weight $2^{n-1}$.
-Thus by Theorem \ref{lincode thm}, the eigenvectors $H_n$ fails to integrate all lie in the eigenspace $\Lambda_{2^{n-1}}$, and so $H_n$ integrates all eigenspaces besides $\Lambda_{2^{n-1}}$.
-Recall that the frequency ordering of $Q_{2^n-1} $ is
+\end{theorem} \begin{proof} All nonzero vectors in $H_r^\perp$ have weight $2^{r-1}$.
+By Theorem \ref{lincode thm}, any eigenvector which $H_r$ cannot integrate must lie in the eigenspace $\Lambda_{2^{r-1}}$.
+Thus $H_r$ integrates all eigenspaces besides $\Lambda_{2^{r-1}}$.
+Recall that the frequency ordering of $Q_{2^r-1} $ is